random-wizard/phase-four/markdown/phase-four-combined.md

 Knock Out
 ---------

-The opponent is dealt a blow that may knock them unconcious.
+The opponent is dealt a blow that may knock them unconscious.
 If the attacker's Strength Rank Value is greater than the defender's Toughness Rank Value, then the defender must roll 1d20 on the Master Table using the Rank Value of the defender's Toughness attribute.
 A result of white